Staycation44/fretwork/README.md

 **Full D formula, Remap tables, & CalcTier detail in `Methodology.md`**

 In the metrics spreadsheet / render header, you'll see D translated two ways:
-- **RemapDiff (0–6):** A manual grouping, calibrated to roughly match the percentage of official releases across the seven tiers & capped at 6.
+- **RemapDiff (0–6):** A manual grouping, calibrated to roughly match the percentage of official releases across the tiers.
+Capped at 6.
 - **CalcTier:** A continuous, log-scaled tiering calculation.
-Every set natural-log increase in D over a baseline value increments the tier by one.
-This value is not capped, so tiers can extend well past 6 to provide additional granularity.
-Guitar/Bass/Keys share one scale, Drums and Vocals each have their own.
+This value is not capped, so tiers can extend well past 6 as songs get harder.

-**RemapDiff and CalcTier are computed once per song/instrument, from the Expert level D only** Drums use the 1x kick reading, Vocals only have the one D

 **Optional arguments:**